How to Get Rid of Garbage Disposal Smells

 You can use bleach if it’s a mild product and the water is running.
 Try pouring just a little bit of bleach down the disposal as cold water runs, and you’ll find it erases the scent.
 The bleach also goes to work on dislodging any food particles that may be stuck in your pipes.

-If you don’t like any of the home remedies above, you can often find specialty garbage disposal cleaning products at the grocery store.
+If your garbage disposal still smells bad, you can often find specialty garbage disposal cleaning products at the grocery store.
 These products are designed for garbage disposal, and they all incorporate different ingredients to attack smells and get your disposal back into fighting shape again.

 How to Prevent a Smelly Garbage Disposal